drbaselali/ai-datacenters/README.md

    Licensed under CC BY 4.0
    https://www.wri.org/aqueduct

-The above data collection was performed using several libraraies in Python, which are included under src.
+The above data collection was performed using several libraries in Python, which are included under src.
 These include geopy, geopandas, sklearn, hdbscan, seaborn, matplotlib, requests and pandas.

 Methods and techniques:

-The first step includes constructing spatial-temporal environmental datasets by merging the static hydrological risk indicators with the temperature time series using a coordinate-based spatial join.
-Accordingly, four variables are then defined.
+The first step includes constructing spatiotemporal environmental datasets by merging the static hydrological risk indicators with the temperature time series using a coordinate-based spatial join.
+Accordingly, four variables are defined.
 These are:

 * Year-over-year temperature change
 * Long-term cumulative temperature deviation